rdlh/orpcore/README.md

 # [EN] ORPCore - WIP
-OnsetRP code, based on the work of frederic2ec: https://github.com/frederic2ec/onsetrp
+OnsetRP Core, based on the work of frederic2ec: https://github.com/frederic2ec/onsetrp

 All credits belongs to him and his contributors.